CSE-362-2025/BoardGameProject/notes.md

 ## To-do

-- Need to add a way for an event to have the criteria and then display another result and message if failes the criteria for the event.
-This will need some restructuring of the event class.

 - Add a way to move in a different direction after a stop tile.

 - Add "summer" events that can only happen when waiting for other players to finish the board. (not priority)